1963 UK & Ireland Greyhound Racing Year: News

 Alfred Critchley died on 9 February.
 Clapton hosted Pinewood Studios as they shot scenes for a new film starring Rita Tushingham and Mike Sarne called A Place to Go.

 Competitions

 The Merit Puppy Championship held at Wimbledon was renamed and rebranded with more prize money, it would be called the Juvenile.
 The Gold Collar at Catford Stadium was won by Music Guest from Lucky Boy Boy, Irish Greyhound Derby champion Shanes Legacy finished last in the final and apart from winning the 1,000 Guineas would not live up to the expectations of his owner since his purchase from Ireland in 1962.

 The 1962 greyhound of the year Dromin Glory had a Welsh Greyhound Derby campaign to forget, he weighed in too heavy in a trial and therefore another needed to be organised at short notice.
 He arrived late for kennelling for the second attempt, missing the deadline and as a result was not allowed to compete in the first round.

+Curraheen Bride won the Sportsview TV Trophy at Wimbledon over 880 yards despite an attempt by a man to void the race after he jumped on to the track.

 Leeds defeated Brighton in the final of the News of the World National Intertrack Championship.